mataney/BootstrappingRelationExtractors/how_to_run.md

 ## Classification and Evaluation

-You can find how to run the classification and evluation script in `run_classification_baseline.sh`.
+You can find how to run the classification and evluation script in `run_classification.sh`.

 ### Oto
 Running with oto example:

 #### CMD:
 ```
-bash run_classification_baseline.sh
+bash run_classification.sh
 ```

 #### Define Arguments